hashgraph/hedera-improvement-proposal/HIP/hip-30.md

 The account address is the standard account identifier format.
 Each of realm, shard, and account ID separated with a dash (`.`).
 The format of the realm, shard, and account ID are unsigned integer in decimal representation.

-The optional checksum may be valid.
+An optional checksum may be added after the account identifier delimited by a dash ('-').
+It consists of up to 5 lowercase letters.
+The optional checksum may or may not be valid.
 Intermediaries may or may not validate the checksum, only Hedera Systems are guaranteed to reject an invalid checksum.

 Examples: